How consistent is your brand?

 If you’re looking for some inspiration, here are a couple successful examples of consistent and flexible nonprofit brands:

 - Atlanta Community Food Bank employs a consistent brand because all of their audiences are aligned when it comes to their mission—ensuring all hungry people in Atlanta have the meals they need when they need them.
 Employing a more consistent brand system also helps build recognition in-person and in their community, as branded food trucks deliver meals across Atlanta and volunteers dole out branded swag at fund and food-raising events.
-Curious what that looks like?
-Take a look in the case study.

 - JCC Manhattan has an in-house design team (and myriad audiences) to benefit from a flexible brand system.
 With hundreds of classes, programs, and events to market, JCC Manhattan uses a simple, but versatile visual system.
 Consistent typography and a strong diagonal line device help unify programs, while flexible use of color and photography aid in differentiating programs—allowing them to retain some individuality while keeping the master JCC Manhattan brand prominent.
 See for yourself!